KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Drill types.

-Meanwhile, referring to :numref:`olapfunctions`, the OLAP functions consist of:
+Meanwhile, referring to the following figure, the OLAP functions consist of:

 -  (a) show MDX,
 -  (b) reload model.